 Whether it's best to take a lump sum or keep your pension depends on your personal circumstances.
 You'll need to assess a number of factors, including those mentioned above and the following:

 - Wealth transfer plans.
-After you’ve considered retirement income and expenses, and have planned an adequate cushion for inflation, longevity, and investment risk, it’s appropriate to take wealth transfer plans into consideration.
-With pension plans, you often don’t have the ability to transfer the benefit to children or grandchildren.
-If wealth transfer is an important factor, a lump sum may be a better option.
+After you've considered retirement income and expenses, and have planned an adequate cushion for inflation, longevity, and investment risk, it's appropriate to take wealth transfer plans into consideration.
+With pension plans, you often don't have the ability to transfer the benefit to children or grandchildren.
+Please consult an estate planning attorney.

 - First and foremost, make sure you know whether you have any pension benefit at your current or former employers, and keep your contact information with those companies up to date.
 You cannot even consider an offer if you don't know it exists.